Hebrews Chapter Five

 Hebrews 5:1 & 2

-Every high priest is selected from among men and is appointed to represent them in matters related to God, to offer gifts and sacrifices for sins.
-He is able to deal gently with those who are ignorant and going astray, since he himself is subject to weakness.
+For every cohen gadol taken from among men is appointed to act on people's behalf with regard to things concerning God, to offer gifts and sacrifices for sins.
+He can deal gently with the ignorant and with those who go astray, since he too is subject to weakness.

 This passage speaks of the previous Jewish high priests but also applies to Jesus.
 A high priest was a man that was appointed by God to represent men before God.
 That is one of the reasons that Jesus had to come to the earth in the form of a man.
 A part of this representing the people was the sacrifices and Jesus presented Himself to God on our behalf.
 Another reason that Jesus had to be born a child and grow to be a man was so that He would experience the same struggles and temptations that we face.
 As we see here, this allows Him to deal gently with us in our failures.